 - Continue regular mouth care.
 Use mouthwash 3 to 4 times a day to keep your mouth moist and prevent infection.

 - Follow up with your healthcare provider as directed.
-You will need regular blood and urine tests to check for infection or other problems.
+You will need regular blood and urine tests to monitor your condition.

 When should I seek immediate care?

 - You have severe abdominal pain.